 Previously, I wrote about the concept of hiddur mitzvah, incorporating physical beautify into ritual observance.
 We are now in the midst of an oft-overlooked and unappreciated ritual, but one that has great artistic potential: Sefirat Ha-Omer, the Counting of the Omer.
 We commemorate the lead up to the giving of the Torah at Mount Sinai by counting the 49 days from the second night of Passover to Shavuot.
 We no longer bring the Omer barley offering at the Temple in Jerusalem; instead, the liturgy includes a simple statement every day of what number day it is and how many weeks it’s been thus far.
 “Today is the forty-seventh day of the Omer, which is six weeks and five days of the Omer.”
 Thrilling, right?
 This year, I decided to liven things up a bit with typography.

 This is my God and I will glorify Him.

 Growing up, I was largely unimpressed with Judaica.
-I got four kiddush cups for my bar mitzvah, every one of baroque.
-Once I saw someone use a pair of elegant blown blue glass candlesticks and wondered why everything at the Judaica store was either straight out of 19th century Vienna or totally kitschy.
+I got four kiddush cups for my bar mitzvah, every one of them baroque.
+Once I saw someone use a pair of elegant blue blown glass candlesticks for Shabbat and wondered why everything at the Judaica store was either straight out of 19th century Vienna or totally kitschy.
 During the course of my research into Hebrew typography, I discovered a lost world of Jewish arts and craft, one that inspires me in my quest to make Jewish work that is rooted in history but is still new and relevant today.
 There’s so much history here, and so much wonderful typography!

 At that moment, the fingers of a man’s hand appeared and wrote opposite the lamp on the plaster of the wall of the king’s palace, and the king saw the part of the hand that wrote.
 Then the king’s color changed and his thoughts terrified him so that his hips became weak and his knees knocked together.